 The threat of natural disaster, political instability or a supplier shutting up shop, or fluctuating component or shipping prices are all risks that can be managed successfully by having a well thought-out, well-researched, diverse base of suppliers.

 Smaller companies tend to be more agile and competitive because they need to be to gain traction in the market.
-This generally means they are more likely to be able to work with you collaboratively and use innovation to solve your mutual pain points.
+This means they are more likely to be able to work with you collaboratively and use innovation to solve your mutual pain points.
 To win your business, they need to offer more for less – and this means better value for you.

 Ensuring a diverse supplier base has undeniable ROI, with a 2015 study by The Hackett Group showing that businesses with supplier diversity program can expect $3.6million return per $1million invested in procurement operation costs.